conversejs/community-plugins/packages/voicechat/readme.md

 Default setting will use the public meet.ji.si service.

 ## How to use
-Click on the headset icon on the conversation toolbar to start/stop a voice chat
+Click on the speaker icon on the conversation toolbar to start/stop a voice chat